This chapter is about how to implement effective casework procedures.

 - any other relevant information and documents.

-Firms that accept direct client referrals should take care to communicate their intake criteria and assessment procedures clearly with the clients, bearing in mind any particular barriers the client may experience in accessing justice: for example, through disability or being from a non-English-speaking background.
-See Chapter 1.14 Training and skills.
+Firms that accept direct client referrals should take care to communicate their intake criteria and assessment procedures clearly with the clients, bearing in mind any particular barriers the client may experience in accessing justice: for example, due to experiencing disability, or being of Aboriginal and/or Torres Strait Islander Peoples or culturally or linguistically diverse background.
+See Chapter 1.14 Assisting clients with diverse needs.

-There are additional factors to consider when the pro bono client is a not-for profit organisation, whether it be a start-up NFP or one that is more established.
-These factors are listed below.2
+There are additional factors to consider when the pro bono client is a not-for-profit (‘NFP’) organisation, whether it be a start-up NFP or one that is more established.
+These factors are listed below.

-- Who will the organisation assist?
+- Who will the NFP organisation assist?
 What is its mission?
-Most pro bono programs are directed at providing pro bono assistance to organisations that assist people who are marginalised or disadvantaged or for the public good;
+Most pro bono practices are directed at providing pro bono assistance to NFP organisations that assist people who are experiencing marginalisation or disadvantage or for the public good;

-- What are the organisation’s proposed activities?
+- What are the NFP organisation’s proposed activities?
 For example, service delivery or fundraising;

-- What is the organisation likely to achieve in its first three years?
+- What is the NFP organisation likely to achieve in its first three years?

-- Who will be on the organisation’s Board or Management Committee?
+- Who will be on the NFP organisation’s Board or Management Committee?

 - Will the organisation be applying for charitable, deductible gift recipient and/or tax exempt status?

-- Which organisations have similar objects to the organisation and why does the client wish to set up a separate organisation rather than work with an already established organisation with similar objects?
+- Which organisations have similar objects to the NFP organisation and why does the client wish to set up a separate organisation rather than work with an already established NFP with similar objects?

-- Who does the organisation assist?
+- Who does the NFP organisation assist?
 What is its mission?
-Most pro bono programs are directed at providing pro bono assistance to organisations that assist people who are marginalised or disadvantaged or for the public good.
+Most pro bono practices are directed at providing pro bono assistance to organisations that assist people who are experiencing disadvantage or marginalisation or for the public good.

-- What other professional services does the organisation pay for (eg accounting)?
+- What other professional services does the NFP organisation pay for (e.g. accounting)?

-- What percentage of the organisation’s income is spent on administration rather than on the provision of services?
+- What percentage of the NFP’s income is spent on administration rather than on the provision of services?

-- How much are the organisation’s top three executives paid?
+- How much are the NFP organisation’s top three executives paid?

 - What type of legal assistance does it require, how much work and how regularly?